vkbo/novelWriter/docs/source/project_manuscript.rst

 .. figure:: images/fig_build_settings_selections.png

-   The :guilabel:`Selections` page of the :guilabel:`Manuscript Build Settings` dialog.
+   The :guilabel:`Selections` page of the :guilabel:`Manuscript Compile Settings` dialog.

-The :guilabel:`Selections` page of the :guilabel:`Manuscript Build Settings` dialog allows you to fine tune which documents are included in the build.
+The :guilabel:`Selections` page of the :guilabel:`Manuscript Compile Settings` dialog allows you to fine tune which documents are included in the manuscript.
 They are indicated by a green arrow icon in the last column.
 On the right you have some filter options for selecting content of a specific type, and a set of switches for which root folders to include.

 You can override the result of these filters by marking one or more documents and selecting to